zixuansunnydeng/prefect-zoomcamp/README.md

 Or create a schedule from the UI or when you create your deployment.

----

 # Start an agent

 Make sure it set up to poll the work queue you created when you made your deployment (*default* if you didn't specify a work queue).

----

 # Create GitHub flow code storage block

 Add some collaboration capabilities.
 Create a GitHub repo, push your flow code there, and create a GitHub storage block.
 Reference the block when you create a deployment.

----

-# Create infrastructure blocks
+# Optional: create infrastructure blocks

-Optional: use a Docker Container block to run your flow code in Docker container
+Use a Docker Container block to run your flow code in Docker container.